TmacMai/SC-AI-BERT/README.md

-# SC-AI-BERT
+# SC-AIR-BERT
-The codes for AAAI-2023 submission (SC-AI-BERT)
+The codes for AAAI-2023 submission (SC-AIR-BERT)